shakes76/PatternAnalysis-2024/recognition/GCN_model_48300588/README.md

 Additionally, [# s4742823 - Task 2 - Facebook GCN #60]([s4742823 - Task 2 - Facebook GCN by tarpentine · Pull Request #60 · shakes76/PatternAnalysis-2023](https://github.com/shakes76/PatternAnalysis-2023/pull/60) added self-loops to the adjacency matrix to include the node's own features during aggregation.
 It hits me that I can use add_self_loops from `torch_geometric.utils` to add self-loops to `edge_index`.

 Since I noticed the comments form **[gayanku](https://github.com/gayanku)** to [# Topic recognition - s4764408 #136]([Topic recognition - s4764408 by pulpasaur · Pull Request #136 · shakes76/PatternAnalysis-2023](https://github.com/shakes76/PatternAnalysis-2023/pull/136))mentioned *No early stop*, so I implemented early stopping based on validation loss to prevent over-fitting.

+I asked ChatGPT to give me some hints of GCN model, and brief introduction.
+I didn't copy the code from ChatGPT directly, I did a lot modifications.